Makakilo Mala 1

 No analysis available

-Assigned/reserved parking is well supported by both MLS checkbox data and listing remarks.
-At least one listing explicitly says 'two assigned parking spaces,' and several others describe fixed stalls in front of the unit, which matches the assigned-parking pattern seen in the MLS data.
+Assigned parking is supported by both checkbox data and listing remarks.
+At least one listing explicitly states 'two assigned parking spaces,' and another says 'side-by-side parking sits right in front of the unit,' which is consistent with reserved/assigned spaces.
+Overall evidence is strong enough to include.

 No analysis available